rbchan/applied-popdy/syllabus.md

 ## Course Description and Objectives
 This course will present the theory necessary for understanding wildlife population dynamics, and it will explain how to use theory and data to inform management and conservation efforts.
 By the end of the course, students should know how to develop models to forecast the impacts of environmental change and management actions on wildlife populations.
 Students will learn how to design studies, collect data, and estimate parameters such as abundance, survival, and recruitment.

+The course is introductory in nature, and emphasis is put on discrete-time models rather than continuous-time models because I find that students have an easier time grasping difference models than ODEs.

 ## Textbook
 Conroy, M.J. and J.P.
 Carroll.
 2009.
 Quantitative Conservation of Vertebrates.
 Wiley-Blackwell.
 You _do not_ need to buy a hard